AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-31-MiniProject.md

 What were the challenges then?

-- There were not many challenges with the technical implementation but we faced challenges in collaboration due to different class schedules of the team members.
-We managed to get it done at the end though.
+- There were not many challenges with the technical implementation but we faced challenges in collaboration due to the different class schedules of the team members.
+We managed to get it done in the end though.

 - For the UI design, there were not many customization options available in Tkinter library.
 We did not find them at least.
 - In addition to these, I also faced issues in handling the input fields.
 For example, While accessing the text of the input field, I was getting braces { } around the text.
 I had to then use rstrip to exclude them Below is the <a href="https://github.com/SLUSE-Spring2022/miniproject-se_python/blob/main/gui.py">code</a> for the same.